Only a God Can Save Us: Summary concerning Heidegger's political past

 The title derives from a passage of the interview in which Heidegger speaks of the impotence of philosophy in the face of the present crisis of civilization: "Only a God can save us.
 The only possibility available to us is that by thinking and poetizing we prepare a readiness for the appearance of a God, or for the absence of a God in [our] decline, insofar as in view of the absent god we are in a state of decline."

 In the interview, Heidegger defended his entanglement with National Socialism in two ways: first, he argued that there was no alternative, saying that with his acceptance of the position of rector of the University of Freiburg he was trying to save the university (and science in general) from being politicized and thus had to compromise with the Nazi administration.
 Second, he admitted that he saw an "awakening" (Aufbruch) which might help to find a "new national and social approach," but said that he changed his mind about this in 1934, when he refused, under threat of dismissal, to remove from the position of dean of the faculty those who were not acceptable to the Nazi party, and he consequently decided to resign as rector.

-In his interview Heidegger defended as double-speak his 1935 lecture describing the "inner truth and greatness of this movement."
-He affirmed that Nazi informants who observed his lectures would understand that by "movement" he meant National Socialism.
-However, Heidegger asserted that his dedicated students would know this statement was no apologia for the NSDAP.
-Rather, he meant it as he expressed it in the parenthesis that he did not read out yet claimed in the interview was present from the beginning (and included in his Introduction to Metaphysics (1953), namely, "the confrontation of planetary technology and modern humanity").
+In his interview Heidegger defended his description of the "inner truth and greatness of this movement" in a 1935 lecture as double-speak.
+He said that Nazi informants who observed his lectures would understand that by "movement" he meant National Socialism.
+However, Heidegger asserted that his dedicated students would know this statement was not meant to glorify the NSDAP.
+Rather, he claimed that the "movement" was in reference was to "the confrontation of planetary technology and modern humanity", which was according to him included in parentheses, though left unsaid in the actual lecture.
+This phrase was also included in his Introduction to Metaphysics (1953).

 A conflicting account was given by Löwith, according to which Heidegger, during a 1936 visit to his Jewish student in Rome, had exhibited an NSDAP insignia.
 Lowith maintains that Heidegger did not make any decisive break with National Socialism in 1934, and that Heidegger was willing to entertain more profound relations between his philosophy and political involvement.
 The Der Spiegel interviewers did not bring up Heidegger's 1949 quotation comparing the industrialization of agriculture to the extermination camps.
-In fact, the interviewers were not in possession of much of the evidence now known for Heidegger's Nazi sympathies.
+In fact, the interviewers were not in possession of much of the evidence now known in support of Heidegger's Nazi sympathies.